raspberrypilearning/321-make-mentor-guide/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

-A path contains 6 projects.
+A path contains six projects.
 How much time is it expected to take to complete a path?

 --- choices ---